xmartlabs/blog/_posts/2022-02-08-intro-to-recommendations-engine.md

 A product recommendation engine is the software component that analyzes data about a platform's end-users to infer what type of products they may be interested in.
 It considers the user's behavior, activity, preferences, feedback, and products features to generate personalized recommendations.

-Modern Recommendation engines use AI and Deep Learning to infer personalized and contextual recommendations apart from constantly being evaluating and improving their model results.
+Modern Recommendation engines use AI and Deep Learning to infer personalized and contextual recommendations **and** constantly evaluate and improve their model results.

 ## Why your platform need a recommendation engine?